Therapeutic vs. Traditional Foster Care

 Parents providing traditional foster care have on going support, contact and visits from their caseworker on a monthly basis.

 Based on the level of needs, agency support increases for those providing therapeutic care.
-Caseworker contact, visits and service coordination occurs on a weekly basis. with individual support services occurring with the child at least once a month.
+Caseworker contact, visits and service coordination occurs on a weekly basis. with individual support services occurring with the child or teen at least once a month.
 Staff are available 24/7 to provide help and support.

 Choosing the Right Foster Care Program